 New Haven, CT

 Jeffrey M. Rosen, Ph.D., is the Charles C. Bell Professor and Vice-Chair of Molecular & Cellular Biology and a Distinguished Service Professor at Baylor College of Medicine.
 Dr. Rosen’s research focuses on the biology of normal mammary gland development and determining how these processes go awry in breast cancer.
 Dr. Rosen was one of the first scientists to consider the existence of tumor-initiating cells (also called cancer stem cells) in solid tumors.
 He and his team went on to identify such cells, and even more importantly, the reasons why these cells might be resistant to conventional radiation and chemotherapy.
+He was the recipient of AACR's Distinguished Lectureship in Breast Cancer Research in 2017.
 Dr. Rosen’s Komen funding supports a project that aims to identify how loss of the PLK2 (Polo Like Kinase 2) protein, an enzyme that normally controls cell division, contributes to the development of triple negative breast cancer.

 Bryan P. Schneider, M.D., is the Director of the Indiana University Health Precision Genomics Program and Associate Director of the Indiana Institute for Personalized Medicine.
 He is an Associate Professor of Medicine at the Indiana University Melvin and Bren Simon Cancer Center.
 Dr. Schneider cares for breast cancer patients as a medical oncologist and has a special interest in novel therapeutic agents (new treatments) and markers to predict who will best respond or experience side effects.
 He led a Komen-funded Promise Grant that tested ways to better guide appropriate patient selection for new therapies.
 He worked with research advocates through Komen’s partner, the Research Advocacy Network, to educate the community about clinical trials and improve enrollment.
 Under that funding, Dr. Schneider found that Black and African-American patients were more likely to suffer from peripheral neuropathy and hypertension following bevacizumab (Avastin®).
 He also found several biomarkers linked to higher risks of developing treatment-induced peripheral neuropathy, hypertension, and congestive heart failure.
 Dr. Schneider’s current Komen-funded project aims to identify genetic markers that will predict which patients will experience higher levels of toxicity because of chemotherapy.